-Series 4 of The Sewing Bee will be back on our screens next month.
-Another 10 amateur stitchers will be battling their way through a series of sewing challenges over 8 weeks.
-Patrick Grant is returning as judge, and Claudia as the presenter but replacing May Martin is a new judge Esme Young.
+When series 4 of The Great British Sewing Bee appeared on our screens former judge May Martin had been replaced with Esme Young.
+So who is Emse?
 Esme is the co-founder of the fashion label Swanky Modes and collaborates with costume designers for many films including Trainspotting and Bridget Jones’s Baby.

 Many of you are dying to find out more about the new judge and what she will bring to the show, find out more in our interview below.